Arjun-G-Ravi/AI-Notes/04_NLP/00_NLP Pipeline.md

 - `Coreference resolution`

 ## 4. Feature Enginnering
-- Lets us extract meaningful information from raw data
+- Lets us extract meaningful information from raw data.
+This will empower the model to learn more from the same data
 - Better data -> Better model

 ## 5. Model Building